On Characteristics of the Range of Integral Operators: Kernel Operators on -spaces

-\item There exists a second countable topology $\cT$ on $\Omega_2$ with Borel $\sigma$-algebra $\cB(\cT) \subseteq \Sigma_2$ such that $Tf$ has a lower semi-continuous representative with values in $[0,\infty]$ for every $f\in E_+$. \end{enumerate} \end{theorem} \begin{proof} (i) $\Rightarrow$ (ii): First note that $E$ and $F$ are both order complete, see \cite[Thm IV.8.22 and Thm IV.8.23]{dunford1958}.
-Moreover, $E$ is separable and each strictly positive element in the dual of $F$ (in case $q=\infty$ in the predual of $F$) is order continuous.
-Thus, the assumptions of Theorem \ref{thm:kernel-approx} are fulfilled.
-Let $T\colon E \to F$ be an integral operator (and hence a kernel operator by Proposition \ref{prop:concrete-abstract-kernels}).
-Since $(\Omega_2,\Sigma_2)$ is $\sigma$-finite, there exists a sequence $(F_n)\subseteq \Sigma_2$ of disjoint sets of finite measure such that $\cup F_n = \Omega_2$.
-Then
+\item There exists a second countable topology $\cT$ on $\Omega_2$ with Borel $\sigma$-algebra $\cB(\cT) \subseteq \Sigma_2$ such that $Tf$ has a lower semi-continuous representative with values in $[0,\infty]$ for every $f\in E_+$. \end{enumerate} \end{theorem} \begin{proof} First note that $E$ and $F$ are both order complete, see \cite[Thm IV.8.22 and Thm IV.8.23]{dunford1958}.
+Moreover, $E$ has order continuous norm and any element of $E_+$ that is strictly positive almost everyhwere (such an element exists since $(\Omega_1, \mu_1)$ is $\sigma$-finite) is a quasi-interior point of $E_+$.
+Each element in the dual of $F$ (in case $q=\infty$ in the predual of $F$) is order continuous and as $(\Omega_2, \mu_2)$ is $\sigma$-finite, there exists such a functional that is, in addition, strictly positive.
+Thus, the assumptions of Theorem \ref{thm:kernel-characterization} are satisfied.